Skyvern-AI/wyvern/sdk_ref.md

 - `boost` - The boost factor
 - `entity_key_mapping` - A lambda function that takes in a candidate entity and returns the field we should apply the boost to
-- `multiplicative` - Whether to apply the boost with multiplication or addition
+- `multiplicative` - Whether to apply the boost with multiplication or addition - true indicates it is multiplication and false indicates it is addition

 **Returns**: